Amy Rose Foll

 Affiliations & Roles

-Executive Director, Virginia Free Farm
+Founder, Virginia Free Farm

 Amyrose is the founder of The Virginia Free Farm, which works to provide free nutrient dense food assistance to those in need.
 The organization also provides free-of-charge plants and seeds to community gardens, schools, and community-based organizations, as well as educates young people in the Richmond metro area about indigenous agriculture & lifeways.
 Amyrose’s strong background in healthcare and her native heritage (Penobscot/Abenaki) is what prompted her to begin advocating for food sovereignty, security, and preservation of indigenous food culture through seed saving & distribution.
 She is focusing on teaching Indigenous lifeways and ethnobotanical knowledge to the region's children, preserving heritage seed, and feeding the community in order to cultivate the next generation of land and water protectors.